-The Graveyard
+- The Graveyard

 - Children's Play Area

 - St Peters Churchyard

 - The Pound

 - Village Green / Amenity Area

 Land east of North Mead Farm, Portesham is allocated for a mix of affordable and open market homes, with the affordable homes comprising at least 50% of the total dwellings.
 The total number of homes will depend on the detailed design, which will need to respect the character of the Conservation Area and local views across the site into and out of the village, including from the nearby public footpath.
-This site has been carried forward into the Draft Plan for the Pre-Consultation Phase, which invites the community to comment on the policies and proposals.